sdl/ecommerce-framework/README.md

 * Experimental support for Graph-QL
 * Support for DXA caching of E-Commerce data using MemCache, REDIS etc
 * Demandware ECL connector now supports search
+* Processing of category and product links in RTF fields

 Concepts
 ---------